section-engineering-education/engineering-education/content/articles/multivariate-time-series-using-auto-arima/index.md

 From the output above, the best model is ARIMA(1,0,1) (p=1, d=0, and q=1).
 The function automatically sets d=0 because the ADF test found the dataset is stationary.

 We had previously observed the time series dataset plots to have seasonality.
-We, therefore, thought the time series was non-stationary hence a need for differencing.
+Therefore, we thought the time series was non-stationary, hence a need for differencing.

 But using the ADF test, which is a statistical test, found the seasonality is insignificant.
 ADF test is more accurate than observing/visualizing the plots.
 That is why the function sets d=0, and there is no need for differencing.